be_ixf;ym_202504 d_25; ct_50

 Our work today

-Practice + research + policy = systems change
+Practice + research + policy = change

 Today, we’re applying research and feedback to build out a more robust, defined model and description of City Year AmeriCorps members as student success coaches (SSCs).

-In addition to our direct service in schools, we are promoting equity-focused research and policy, including helping to launch the National Partnership for Student Success; innovating new school design and learning environments; and seeking lasting systems change.
+In addition to our direct service in schools, we are promoting research and policy, including helping to launch the National Partnership for Student Success; innovating new school design and learning environments; and seeking lasting change.

 Learn more